FAQs

 What medical/dental/mental health expenses may I request?

-Monthly insurance premiums for the individual dance applicant only; out-of-pocket expenses for emergency medical, dental and/or mental health treatment.
+Monthly insurance premiums for the individual dance applicant only; out-of-pocket expenses for medical, dental and/or mental health treatment.
+Expenses for glasses, contacts or hearing aids may be requested if the item was purchased during the time period covered in the application, as can be expenses for regular prescribed medications and personal hygiene items.

 What transportation expenses may I request?

 Vehicle payments, vehicle insurance, fuel, rideshares/taxis, and mass transit.
-Airfare may be requested only for expenses to return to your home base if you were displaced due to COVID-19.
 For monthly expenses, you may request a maximum of three months’ worth.
-Vehicle purchases are not eligible.

 What other essential expenses may I request?